Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 ### The Case for Open Source

-One of the first things I bumped into with my Arduino Esplora board, was a pretty major problem: I couldn't upload any sketches.
+One of the first things I bumped into, with the nightly build of the plugin and with my Arduino Esplora board, was a pretty major problem: I couldn't upload any sketches.
 So I posted a bug report on GitHub, and author replied with a quick note on how to get the source of the plugin, and which class to look at, so that *I* could fix the problem.
 It sounded like a challenge.
 Of course I took it.